allmonday/fastapi-voyager/README.md

 Visualize your FastAPI endpoints, and explore them interactively.

+Its vision is to make code easier to read and understand, serving as an ideal documentation tool.

 > This repo is still in early stage, it supports pydantic v2 only

 visit [live demo](https://www.newsyeah.fun/voyager/)